PAPERS, PRE-PRINTS, REVIEWS

 PNAS 2004 Aug;101(32):11737-11742 PDF Abstract on Medline Elliott lab

-their activation and killing.
-Tapasin is an ER chaperone that associates with
+activation and killing.
+Tapasin is an ER chaperone that associates with newly

-newly synthesized MHC class I. Here we show that the interaction with
+synthesized MHC class I. Here we show that the interaction with tapasin changes

-tapasin changes the repertoire of peptides that MHC class I presents, to
+the repertoire of peptides that MHC class I presents, to favour stable peptides,

-favour stable peptides, with consequences for autoimmune disease and
+with consequences for autoimmune disease and vaccine design.

 The processing of antigens delivered as DNA vaccines.